 Communication is one of the critical factors leading to the success of the work, whether it is the instructional design of your course or the collaboration between you and your partners.
-Lots of my clients are confusing in how to create appropriate animations for education.
+Lots of my clients are confusing about how to create appropriate animations for education.
 They have never done it before, and they did not know where to start.
 In this article, I’d love to guide you through the pre-production animation process for an instructional video.

 1. Get to know who you are working with